franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why unstarring a message will not update it automatically but starring it does.
+- Check why unstarring a message will not update it automatically, starring a contact's message neither but starring it does.
-- Implement starring contact messages (dropdown).
 - Search for bugs like if the user and the contact star the same message.
 - Redesign the register views (CSS).
   - Organize the fields: use two columns for that: